PorametPat/phd-thesis/chapters/chapter_4.typ

 == Models
 #tldr[
-  This module is a collection of the blackbox model implementations.
-Currently we support `linen` and `nnx` of `flax`.
+  This module contain the implementation of Blackbox model along with the elementary functions to create custom model in both statistical and probabilistic paradigm.
+Currently we support Blackbox model implement using `linen` and `nnx` of `flax` out of the box.
 With our unified abstractions, we implement `make_loss_fn` and `create_step` which make up for common training loop with customizability.
 The interface `*_predictive_fn` for @sgm model allows for utility function such as `make_predictive_resampling_model` which is a SGM-based model-agnostic function.
 We also provide a common `ModelData` dataclass for saving and loading model parameters.

+  Our probabilistic sub-module provide a compatability layer to convert statistical model to the probabilistic model as well as components to create a custom neural network.
+However, we will discuss it in a @sec:probabilistic-module as it deserves a self-contain presentation.
 ]

-The `models` module is a collection of the simple implementation of Blackbox part of the Graybox characterization method.
-This module serves as an example of how to implement a custom model that compatible with the rest of the `inspeqtor` package.
+The `models` module provide component functions to implement Blackbox part of the Graybox characterization method and beyond.
+The `library` sub-module serves as an example of how to implement a custom model that compatible with the rest of the `inspeqtor` package.
 We implement models in the module using #pkg[`flax`], a neural netowrk package in the `jax` ecosystem @jonathanheekFlaxNeuralNetwork2024.
 We support both `linen` and `nnx` API of `flax` in the sub-module with the same name.
 In this section, we will discuss the design decision such as the interface of the functions and models instead of focusing on the actual code implementation, since it will likely change in thte future.
 Below is the specifications of the module which we aims to follows.

 #spec[